vuejs/v3-migration-guide/src/breaking-changes/slots-unification.md

 1. Replace all `this.$scopedSlots` occurrences with `this.$slots` in 3.x.
 2. Replace all occurrences of `this.$slots.mySlot` with `this.$slots.mySlot()`

+If you are upgrading to Vue 3 from Vue <2.6.0, you can look at the [documentation of slots in Vue 2 docs][https://v2.vuejs.org/v2/guide/components-slots] to gain more information on how the slots are changed.

 [Migration build flag: `INSTANCE_SCOPED_SLOTS`](../migration-build.html#compat-configuration)